 IRS Form 1099-R is filed for any person to whom a distribution, conversion or recharacterization is made from a traditional, Roth, SEP or SIMPLE Individual Retirement Account (IRA).
 Form 1099-R may also be issued for other types of retirement accounts or plans, such as 401(k), 403(b), pension and profit sharing.

 If you received more than one type of distribution from your IRA or qualified retirement plan, you will receive more than one Form 1099-R. For example, if you turned 59½ during calendar year 2017, you would receive one Form 1099-R reporting any distributions taken before age 59½ (distribution code 1) and another Form 1099-R reporting distributions taken after age 59½ (distribution code 7).

 Generally, the amount in Box 2a is the taxable amount of your distribution.
 If there is no entry in Box 2a, Edward Jones may not have all the facts needed to figure the taxable amount.
 In that case, the first box in Box 2b (Taxable amount not determined) is checked.

 Additionally, your distribution may not be taxable due to a rollover, distribution of a nondeductible contribution or other exception.
-Therefore, the first box in Box 2b (Taxable amount not determined) is checked.
+In that case, the first box in Box 2b (Taxable amount not determined) may be checked.
 If you have nondeductible contributions, please see the instructions for IRS Form 8606.

 If the distribution was removed from your IRA (other than a SEP or SIMPLE IRA) to directly fund a qualified health savings account (HSA), a transaction known as a qualified health funding distribution (QHFD), the amount will be reported in Box 1 of your 1099-R.

 My Form 1099-R shows distribution code 1 in Box 7.
-If this distribution should be exempt from the 10% early withdrawal penalty, what IRS tax form should I use to report the penalty exception?
+To determine if this distribution may be exempt from the 10% early withdrawal penalty, you may want to review the instructions for IRS Form 5329.